 As director of communications, Amy provides leadership to NEIWPCC’s communications mission and strategy.
 She manages the creation and production of print and electronic publications, newsletters, fact sheets, and other materials, and supervises the dissemination of environmental educational materials.
 She guides the maintenance and design of the NEIWPCC website and online media, and oversees the communications support of NEIWPCC’s programmatic divisions’ marketing and outreach initiatives.
 Amy holds a M.S. in Mass Communication from Boston University, and a B.A. in English with a Minor in Public Relations from State University of New York at Geneseo. [full bio]

 Beth provides technical writing and editorial support for NEIWPCC’s print and digital communications as well as outreach activities.
 She is the managing editor for NEIWPCC’s e-newsletter and social media accounts, and contributes content for the magazine and website.
-As the communications partner to the Water Resource Protection division, Beth writes content for the website, annual report, and state summaries.
-Beth holds a M.S. in Environmental Studies with a concentration in Environmental Education from Antioch University New England, and a B.A. in Environmental Studies and Anthropology from Tufts University.
+As the communications partner to the Water Resource Protection and Water Quality divisions, Beth writes content for the website, annual report, and other publications.
+Beth holds a M.S. in environmental studies with a concentration in environmental education from Antioch University New England, and a B.A. in environmental studies and anthropology from Tufts University.